 Our experienced and certified trainers leading this Dogging Licence course, ensuring participants receive quality instruction and mentorship throughout their learning journey.
 Whether you’re an aspiring dogging professional or seeking to enhance your existing skills, the CPCCLDG3001 course will empower you to contribute to safer and more efficient worksites within the construction and industrial sectors.

 Upon successful completion of the CPCCLDG3001 course, participants will receive a Statement of Attainment (SOA) and will be eligible to apply for a nationally recognized High-Risk Work (HRW) licence with the relevant state authoritory for dogging operations.
 This licence certifies their competence and authorisation to safely perform dogging tasks within the specified scope.

 Completion of the general construction induction training program, specified in the Safe Work Australia model Code of Practice: Construction Work, is required by anyone carrying out construction work.
 Achievement of CPCCWHS1001 Prepare to work safely in the construction industry meets this requirement.

-To demonstrate competency in this unit, a candidate must meet the elements and performance criteria by slinging and directing the movement of at least five loads of differing shapes, sizes and weights.
+To demonstrate competency in a Dogging Licence, a candidate must meet the elements and performance criteria by slinging and directing the movement of at least five loads of differing shapes, sizes and weights.